RobTillaart/PCA9698_RT/README.md

 - make the "40" interface size aware so it can access 1,2,3,4,5 banks by parameter
   - begin(MAX_PIN); ==> derived is MAX_BANK = 1 + (MAXPIN - 1) / 8
   - would give configuration that uses less pins faster IO.
+- add return value/error select() and selectN();
+- should all bank get-function use references and error codes too.

 #### Wont